Global solutions for 1D cubic dispersive equations, Part III: the quasilinear Schr\"odinger flow: Density-flux relations for mass and momentum

 \end{proposition}

-\begin{proof}[Proof of Proposition~\ref{p:dens-flux-alg}] If we knew that $c^4_{\lambda,m}$ vanishes on $\calR$, then it would suffice to take $f^{4,bal}_{\lambda,m}=0$, and then this result would be a localized and rescaled version of Lemma~4.1 in \cite{IT-global}.
+\begin{proof}[Proof of Proposition~\ref{p:dens-flux-alg}] It suffices to consider part (a), as part (b) is similar.
+If we knew that $c^4_{\lambda,m}$ vanishes on the full resonant set $\calR$, then it would suffice to take $f^{4,bal}_{\lambda,m}=0$, and then this result would be a localized and rescaled version of Lemma~4.1 in \cite{IT-global}.
 So our objective will be to reduce the problem to this case.

 In this proposition $\lambda$ plays the role of a scaling parameter, so without any loss in generality we can set $\lambda=1$, in which case all our functions will be supported in a unit size cube.
 We begin by examining the behavior of $c^4_{\lambda,m}$ on $\calR$.
 For this we parametrize $\calR$ with two frequencies $\xi$ and $\eta$, so that